jpjones76/SeisIO.jl/docs/src/utils.rst

 ===============
 The following utilities are for acquisition and storage of discrete event data.

-evq
+FDSNevq
 ---
 Event query.
 A fast command-line utility to do a multi-server query for one or more events near an origin time ``t``.
-Incomplete string queries are read to the nearest fully specified time constraint, e.g., evq("2001-02-08") returns the nearest event to 2001-02-08T00:00:00 UTC.
-If no event is found on any server queried within one day of ``t``, evq exits with an error.
+Incomplete string queries are read to the nearest fully specified time constraint, e.g., FDSNevq("2001-02-08") returns the nearest event to 2001-02-08T00:00:00 UTC.
+If no event is found on any server queried within one day of ``t``, FDSNevq exits with an error.

 User-specified parameters (always passed as param=value) can include: